-Matt had the Carciofini (stuffed baby artichokes) for his starter, which were very tasty but we were both a bit surprised when they came out battered.
+My friend had the Carciofini (stuffed baby artichokes) for his starter, which were very tasty but we were both a bit surprised when they came out battered.
 For the main, he opted for Cous-Cous Crusted Aubergine, which would have been my second choice had I not been blinded by the mention of asparagus.

 Check out the rest of the epic menu here.
 Not a veggie burger or Margherita pizza in sight!

 One thing that really stood out at The Gate was the food presentation.
 Everything was just so pretty.
 I’m talking neat little towers of falafel, food on ‘beds’ of salad or chickpeas and artsy drizzles of salsa and coulis on plates.
 I wish our photos did the meals justice!

 I have had many nice vegetarian meals out before but they are usually just better versions of things I make myself (I can make Thai curry, just not as well as the Thais and I can make Nachos, just not as well as the Mexicans…).
 So to go somewhere that serves delicious, well-presented, unique food, most of which I couldn’t make myself, is what a true dining out experience should be.

 Starters, mains and wine for two, plus service set us back just under £70.
 A little pricier than a broke person like me normally pays but worth every penny.
 Besides, when you go there with a £50 voucher, you can’t complain!

 370 St John Street, London EC1V 4NN